 - Liquids should be taken an hour prior to or an hour after meals, so as to not dilute the digestive juices.
 A few sips taken with meals are however allowed and are good for digestion.

-– Oils like coconut oil, olive, ghee & rice bran oil pacify Pitta, are good for you and do not aggravate Kapha if taken in small quantities.
+- Oils like coconut oil, olive, ghee, and rice bran oil pacify Pitta, are good for you and do not aggravate Kapha if taken in small quantities.

 - Bitters like bitter gourd, mint & fenugreek leaves and astringents like salad leaves (to be consumed ONLY at room temperature) and spinach.